Deer / Hint / Pests / Recipes / Repellent

 6 eggs & one gallon of water working effectively as a deer repellent for several Garden Club members who’ve tried it!

-UPDATE: a study at the University of Nebraska, Lincoln, in 2001, titled “Comparison of Commercial Deer Repellents”, showed that two commercial products, that were effective at reducing deer predation, included “putrescent whole egg solids“.
+A study at the University of Nebraska, Lincoln, in 2001, titled “Comparison of Commercial Deer Repellents”, showed that two commercial products, that were effective at reducing deer predation, included putrescent whole egg solids.
 The study can be found here: https://digitalcommons.unl.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1568&context=icwdm_usdanwrc

-The below home made recipe, using raw (and slightly stinky) eggs, has resulted in very effective reduction in deer damage, as well, for several garden club members who live in and adjacent to wooded countryside in Clark County, Washington state.
+The above home made recipe, using raw (and slightly stinky) eggs, has resulted in very effective reduction in deer damage, as well, for several garden club members who live in and adjacent to wooded countryside in Clark County, Washington state.
+(You can cut it back to smaller volumes, same ratios.)

 S.L. says: